ovea-deprecated/jetty-session-redis/README.md

 ## Installation

-Put the JAR file in Jetty extension folder
+Put the jar files on the server lib/ext folder:

+* jedis
+* commons-pool
+* jetty-session-redis

 ## Configuration